vespa-mrs/vespa/README.md

 ## Description

-Vespa stands for Versatile Simulation, Pulses, and Analysis.
-It is an integrated, open source, open development platform that contains four magnetic resonance spectroscopy (MRS) software applications, written in Python, called:
+Vespa is an integrated, open source, open development platform that contains four magnetic resonance spectroscopy (MRS) software applications, written in Python, called:

-1. Pulse      - RF pulse design
+1. Pulse      - for RF pulse design
-2. Simulation - spectral simulation and prototyping
+2. Simulation - allows spectral simulation and prototyping
-3. Priorset   - application for creating 'fake' MRS data sets
+3. Priorset   - is an application for creating 'fake' MRS data sets
-4. Analysis   - spectral data processing and analysis
+4. Analysis   - interactive spectral data processing and analysis

-The Vespa project addresses previous software limitations, of non-standard data access, closed source and multiple language software that complicates algorithm extension, and a lack of integration between programs by porting all the code to Python, and using a shared database design, with high-quality documentation.

 These applications can be run separately, but can also communicate via a shared database of objects/results.
 Integration allows one application to use the output from another as input.
 For example, Simulation can make use of an RF pulse designed in Pulse to create a more realistic MR simulation.

+The Vespa project addresses previous software limitations such as: non-standard data access, closed source and multiple language software (that complicate algorithm extension), and a lack of integration between programs.

 ## Background